Cumbernauld

-Cumbernauld (/ˌkʌmbərˈnɔːld/; gd) is a large town in the historic county of Dunbartonshire and council area of North Lanarkshire, Scotland.
+Cumbernauld (/ˌkʌmbərˈnɔːld/; gd) is a town in North Lanarkshire, Scotland.
+It lies within the historic county of Dunbartonshire.
 It is the tenth most-populous locality in Scotland and the most populated town in North Lanarkshire, positioned in the centre of Scotland's Central Belt.
 Geographically, Cumbernauld sits between east and west, being on the Scottish watershed between the Forth and the Clyde; however, it is culturally more weighted towards Glasgow and the New Town's planners aimed to fill 80% of its houses from Scotland's largest city to reduce housing pressure there.

-Traces of Roman occupation are still visible, for example at Westerwood and, less conspicuously, north of the M80 where the legionaries surfaced the Via Flavii, later called the "Auld Cley Road".
-This is acknowledged in Cumbernauld Community Park, also site of Scotland's only visible open-air Roman altar, in the shadow of the imposing Carrickstone Water Tower.

-For many years Cumbernauld was chiefly populated around what is now called The Village with the medieval castle a short walk away surrounded by its own park grounds.
-The Great House Prach Led by Lord Marek Prach was known for controlling these lands during the Medieval Era The castle frequently hosted visiting royalty and the grounds were famous for their white cattle which were hunted in the oak forest.
+For a period of time, Cumbernauld was chiefly populated around what is now called The Village with the medieval castle a short walk away surrounded by its own park grounds.
+The castle frequently hosted visiting royalty and the grounds were famous for their white cattle which were hunted in the oak forest.
 The town began to enlarge as the weaving industry of the village was supplemented by mining and quarrying as travel across Scotland became easier due to the Forth and Clyde Canal and the railways being constructed.
 Cumbernauld railway station, though some distance from the village, improved communications with Glasgow, Falkirk and Stirling.

 Cumbernauld was designated as the site for a New Town on 9 December 1955.
 This led to rapid expansion and building for about 40 years until the town became established as the largest in North Lanarkshire.
-At the UK census in 2011, the population of Cumbernauld was approximately 52,000, housed in more than a dozen residential areas.
+In 2022, the population of Cumbernauld was 50,498 inhabitants, housed in more than a dozen residential areas.
 Cumbernauld's economy is a mixture of some manufacturing, mainly on its industrial estates, as well as service industries in the town centre and in sites close to the M80.

-Cumbernauld was featured in Our World, the first live multinational multi-satellite television production.
+It was featured in Our World, the first live multinational multi-satellite television production.

+Etymology

+Cumbernauld's name probably comes from the Gaelic comar nan allt, meaning "meeting of the burns or streams".
+There are differing views as to the etymology of this.
+One theory is that from its high point in the Central Belt, its streams flow both west to the River Clyde and east to the Firth of Forth so Cumbernauld's name is about it being on a watershed.
+Another theory ascribes the name to the meeting point of the Red Burn and Bog Stank streams within Cumbernauld Glen.
+'Cumbernauld' is generally considered to be a Gaelic name.
+However, early forms containing Cumyr- hint at a Cumbric predecessor derived from *cömber, 'confluence' (cf. Welsh cymer, 'confluence'), synonymous with Aber.
+This seems to be suffixed with Cumbric *-ïn-alt, a topographical suffix perhaps referring to a hill or slope (Welsh yn allt, 'at a hill').